openethereum/openethereum.github.io/WebAssembly-StackHeight.md

 All values are treated equally, as they have the same size.

-The rationale behind this is to allow the use of this very naive wasm executor, that is:
+The rationale behind this is to allow the use of this very naive WASM executor, that is:

 - values are implemented by a union, so each value takes a size equal to the size of the largest possible value type this union can hold.
 (In MVP it is 8 bytes)
 - each value from the operand stack is placed on the native stack.